zhunki/Superion/README.md

 I wrote a simple script `addcode.py` to achieve this, e.g., add code to `BaseVisitor` and automatically generate `SecondVisitor`.
 Note that, the script automatically adds code to all visitors, which might not be always necessary.
 You can manually comment newly added code in some visitors for better performance.

-### **NOTE** there is a bug in the authors' code! **The authors' code is inconsistent across parsers.
+### **NOTE**: there is a bug in the authors' code! **The authors' code is inconsistent across parsers.
 Please carefully check before use**.
 - The `texts` vector is to save the possible candidate for mutation and replacement.
 It should store the whole tokens/elements.
 - The function `ctx->getText()` takes as input an interval in the *string* level instead of token level.
 - The function `ctx->getSourceInterval()` actually returns an interval in the token level.
 - Therefore, the last line shall use `misc::Interval(ctx->getStart()->getStartIndex(), ctx->getStop()->getStopIndex()));` as the argument instead of `ctx->getSourceInterval();`.
-- The bug was found by Chen Yang from NUDT and credit would go to him or her.
+- The bug was found by Chen Chen from NUDT and credit would go to him or her.